GradedJestRisk/refactoring-test/README.md

 * choose your implementation by modifying `const sutPath = <IMPLEMENTATION> ` in [server.js](../master/server.js#L6)
 * run `npm start`

-To run characterization tests interactively in you IDE on an implementation:
+To run characterization tests interactively in your IDE on an implementation:
 * alter the following line in [change-user-email.test.js](../master/test/characterization/change-user-email.test.js)
 ```
 } else {